kingzamzon/docs/docs/sdk/access-control/solana/siws-access-control.md

 1. Parses the raw SIWS message values
 2. Builds the SIWS message according to the SIWS specification
-3. Derives a Solana public key from the user's signature using the built SIWS message
+3. Validates that the provided Solana signature is valid for the SIWS message
 4. Compares the derived public key against the public key specified in the Lit Access Control Conditions
 5. Returns the result of the comparison